-- State Farm: Get 25% off car insurance just for getting good grades (they’re a bit vague on what this means, so check with a local agent for details).
+- State Farm: Get a discount on car insurance just for getting good grades (they’re a bit vague on what this means, so check with a local agent for details).
 Learn more here.

 - Nationwide: If you’re under 24 and a full-time student with a B average or better, you may be eligible for a discount (they don’t say how much, so talk to an insurance agent for details).
 Find out more.

 - Allstate: If you’re under 25 and getting good grades, you can save up to 25% on car insurance.
 Get that sweet discount.